viksri98/i3blocks/README.md

 Gets the storage left in the partition specified, by default the root (/) directory
 USAGE: `./storage.sh $DIRECTORY`

+## volume.sh
+Gets the volume as a percentage using amixer

 ## config
 The config file for i3blocks, look here for how to use each script.